dotwebstack/dotwebstack/vocabulary/README.md

 The picture below gives a visual representation of the elmo vocabulary with respect to the system configuration.
 ![](elmo-system-diagram.png)

 `elmo:Theatre`, `elmo:Site` and `elmo:Stage` are mandatory elements.
 You may want to specify a UI layout.
 The value you specify at the stage level will override the value at the site level, which will override the value at the theatre level.
-You can specify a defaultBackstage in the same way.
-This defaultBackstage will be used as a default value for the `elmo:backstage` property for an information product or transaction.
+You can specify a defaultBackend in the same way.
+This defaultBackend will be used as a default value for the `elmo:backend` property for an information product or transaction.

 We have included a [minimal system configuration](examples/minimal-system-config.trig) as an example how to use these vocabulary elements.